Military band: Nigeria

 Nigerian military bands follow the British Household Division format and are heavily influenced and aided by British military bands.
-Military bands in Nigeria share similar practices with the Nigerian Police Band, which was considered to be the pioneer military band formation in the country, being established in 1892.
+Military bands in Nigeria share similar practices with the Nigeria Police Band, which was considered to be the pioneer military band formation in the country, being established in 1892.
 Being mostly composed of buglers at the time of its founding, the band was originally composed of British servicemen, rather than native Nigerians.
 Over the years, however, the Nigerian Armed Forces have taken enormous steps to indigenize military bands due to the overuse of American and British military music and the exposure of the military to Nigerian art.
 Some of these steps include the establishment of the Nigerian Army School of Music (NASM) and the creation of new military music.
-Nigerian military bands are today under the command of the Headquarters of the Nigerian Armed Forces in Abuja.
+Nigerian military bands are today under the command of the Nigerian Defence Headquarters in Abuja.

-The Nigerian Army Band Corps (NABC), which provides official military records for the armed forces, is the most senior band in the Nigerian Army and in the armed forces.
+The Nigerian Army Band Corps (NABC), which provides official military records for the armed forces, is the most senior band service in the Nigerian Army and in the armed forces.
 Other bands maintained by the Nigerian Armed Forces outside the NABC include the Nigerian Air Force Band, the Nigerian Navy Band, and the Nigerian Defence Academy Band.
 The Nigeria Security and Civil Defence Corps Band also serves as a paramilitary band.
 The Nigerian Navy Band was established in 1963 months prior to the country becoming a republic.
 The Air Force Band was the most recent military band established, being founded in 1970.
 Enlisted musicians only joined a year later, and did not have its first director of music until 1975.
 On 9 April 2019, the NAF graduated its first set of pipers from an air base in Abuja who would later comprise the newly formed NAF Pipe Band.
 A pipe section can also be found in the Guards Brigade.
 Steel pans were introduced in the late 70s, with the NABC beginning the process of manufacturing steelpans and was the only steel band in the country until 2001.
 The Army School of Music in Ojo and the Navy School of Music in the Ota both provide musical instruction as it pertains to incoming musicians.
 In September 2019, Ibok Ekwe Ibas, the Chief of the Nigerian Naval Staff, announced plans for the Navy Directorate of Music to partner its foreign counterparts as well as the Music Society of Nigeria to improve its performances.